sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_transactional_templates.md

 1. Select an editor and click **Continue**.
 1. Design your template.
 For more information on using Handlebars, see [Using handlebars]({{root_url}}/User_Guide/Transactional_Templates/Using_handlebars.html).

-For sample templates that that include examples of receipts, password resets, account activations, newsletters, and sale notifications, check out the [dynamic-template section of our email templates github repo](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates).
+For sample templates that that include examples of receipts, password resets, account activations, newsletters, and sale notifications, check out the [dynamic-template section of our email template's GitHub repo](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates).

 The cURL calls on this page use the [receipt example template](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates/receipt).